mvysny/vok-orm/README.md

 }
 ```

-> Note: obtain the newest version from the release name, and the tag name as well: [https://github.com/mvysny/vok-orm/releases](https://github.com/mvysny/vok-orm/releases)
+> Note: obtain the newest version from the tag name at the top of the page

 ## Usage examples